 8 Minute Read

-Busy has become a buzzword in our culture.
-Somewhere, somehow, we started wearing busyness like a badge of honor.
+Busy has become a badge of honor in our culture.
 The busier you are, the more impressive you are, right?

 Don’t get me wrong—motivation and drive are great.
-However, the more our culture idolizes being busy, the more people report feeling burned out (go figure).
-Gallup even did a study of almost 7,500 full-time employees and found that about two-thirds of them have experienced burnout at work.(1)
+But it seems like the busier people get, the more they report feeling burned out (go figure).
+Gallup did a study of almost 7,500 full-time employees and found that about two-thirds of them have experienced burnout at work.1

 You may know the feeling of burnout all too well.
 You’re exhausted, you feel hopeless on your drive to work, you stop trying as hard as you used to, and it feels like every spark of excitement you once had is gone.
-But the problem isn’t what you think it is—and there’s a lot more hope in this situation than you realize.
+You might think this is normal, but the truth is: You don’t have to live this way.
+There’s a way out!

 Lead others to financial peace!
 It’s easier than you think.
 Learn how.